P H Holt Foundation

 Application Success Factors

-Based on analysis of funded projects and foundation guidance, successful applications demonstrate:
+Based on analysis of foundation guidance, successful applications demonstrate:

-Clear Community Need: The foundation looks for organizations that "have a clear case for support and provide solutions recognised to improve people's lives."
-Successful projects like Derbyshire Hill Family Centre (??9,500 for accessible community garden) and Ainsdale Lunch and Leisure (??9,000 for elderly lunch program) show direct response to identified community needs.
+Clear Community Need: The foundation looks for organisations that "have a clear case for support and provide solutions recognised to improve people's lives."
+Applications should demonstrate direct response to identified community needs.

-Active Community Engagement: The foundation emphasizes supporting “organisations that are actively engaged in their communities, are conscious of the challenges faced, and seek to bring about positive change.”
+Active Community Engagement: The foundation emphasises supporting “organisations that are actively engaged in their communities, are conscious of the challenges faced, and seek to bring about positive change.”

 Measurable Outcomes: Applications should be “focused upon improvement and measuring success.”
 Clearly articulate how you will track and demonstrate the impact of grant funding.

 Added Value: Demonstrate “where a PH Holt grant would add value and make a difference.”
-This is particularly important for smaller organizations where funding can have significant impact.
+This is particularly important for smaller organisations where funding can have significant impact.

-Alignment with Priority Themes: Successful projects clearly align with one or more of the five priority themes.
-Examples include:
+Alignment with Priority Themes: Successful projects clearly align with one or more of the five priority themes: Engaging with Community, Enabling People to Overcome Barriers, Widening Access to Learning, Involving Excluded Groups in the Arts, and Encouraging Care of the Environment.

-Appropriate Organization Size: The foundation has “a particular interest in smaller grass roots organisations that find it difficult to attract funds.”
-Being a small to medium-sized charity (under ??1 million income) with genuine funding challenges works in your favor.
+Appropriate Organisation Size: The foundation has “a particular interest in smaller grass roots organisations that find it difficult to attract funds.”
+Being a small to medium-sized charity (under £1 million income) with genuine funding challenges works in your favour.

 Pre-Application Engagement: The foundation encourages informal discussions before applying, suggesting they value relationship-building and want to help applicants submit strong proposals.